BOIL YOUR WATER BEFORE USING

 Este informe contiene información importante acerca de su agua potable.
 Haga que alguien lo traduzca para usted, o hable con alguien que lo entienda.

 We routinely monitor the conditions in the distribution system.
-On Tuesday, May 24, 2022 we experienced a loss of positive water pressure due to a water main shut off at 1247, 1245, 1243 & 1222 Mulberry St, 201 & 215 Hummel St. and 215 Evergreen St. in Harrisburg.
+On Tuesday, April 4, 2023, we experienced a loss of positive water pressure due to an emergency service shut-off and repair to the water main affecting properties at 1611-1637 Park Street and 21-25 N 16th Street in Harrisburg.
 A loss of positive water pressure is a signal of conditions that could allow contamination to enter the distribution system through back-flow by back pressure or back-siphonage.
 As a result, there is an increased chance that the water may contain bacteria that can make you sick.

 What should I do?